Ukraine war: German 'dual-use exports' to Russia under scrutiny | DW | 16.03.2022

 Russia has produced more than 1000 Orlan-10 drones for military use in Syria, Libya and eastern Ukraine

-Before the Ukraine war broke out on February 24, the German government's criteria for deciding if products or technology are classed as dual-use was criticized as being too lax.
+Before the Ukraine war broke out on February 24, the German government's criteria for deciding if products or technologies are classed as dual-use were criticized as being too lax.

-Last month, German weekend newspaper Welt am Sonntag reported that in 2020 Germany sold €366 million ($403 million) worth of products to Russia that had both commercial and military uses.
+Last month, German newspaper Welt am Sonntag reported that in 2020, Germany sold €366 million ($403 million) worth of products to Russia that had both commercial and military uses.
 The newspaper said the Berlin government had issued 673 export licenses for dual-use goods.

 These products included sensors, lasers, high-end electronics, machinery that can be used in weapons production and aircraft construction technology.